henrymorenoespitia/henrymorenoespitia/README.md

 I am a backend developer who like help people and bussiness by convey value in their operations desing and code software.

-👯 I’m looking to collaborate with a great developers team to build amazing software.

 🔭 Projects.
 - I like to collaborate in social projects in my free time.
 Recently start alongside an interdisciplinary team an project to prevent sexual harassment of women.
 - I enjoy do a technical test about a centralized clinical history software: